MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 3. Mark whether to include unapplied credits in aged balances when you assess finance charges.

-If you’re using national accounts and you marked Base Finance Charge on Consolidated National Account in the National Accounts Maintenance window, finance charges will be assessed based on the consolidated national account.
+If you're using national accounts and you marked Base Finance Charge on Consolidated National Account in the National Accounts Maintenance window, finance charges will be assessed based on the consolidated national account.
 If you also mark Include Unapplied Credits in Aged Balances, receivables